elucian/bee/syntax/overview.md

 * a rule can have only one result not a list of results;
 * a rule can be created during run-time;
-* a rule can be used in other rules;
+* a rule can be called from other rules;
-* a rule can be used as parameter for an aspect or rule;
-* a rule can be created as a result of an aspect;

 **restriction:**